 Pullar-Strecker says M2, which owns Slingshot, Orcon and Flip hints at a possible legal appeal: “M2 chief executive Mark Callander expected price rises of at least $3 for Slingshot, Orcon and Flip customers and said the Australian-owned company had not decided whether to go to court to challenge the commission.”

 At the IITP Tech Blog Paul Brislen brings up another theme that has been in the background ever since the government announced it would build a fibre network.
-The business of moving people from copper to fibre.
+The business of moving people from a copper line to fibre.

 He writes: “Of course, a cynical person would say none of this is about copper lines at all and is designed to drive customers to switch to the shiny new Ultra Fast Broadband (UFB) service being rolled out around the country.